Call us to get started 855-854-2679

 So, where do mice go during the day?
 Mice will go out scavenging for food when it’s quiet, or there’s a lack of activity in your home.
 They will go out during the day and when the lights are on if there is no other activity around.
 When you’re up and about, mice are likely hiding.

 Mice typically do not travel more than 30 feet from their nests, made from materials they find in your home.
-Nesting materials include insulation, cardboard boxes, the stuffing in pillows, furniture stuffing, pieces of paper, carpet, leaves, and even trash.
+Nesting materials include insulation, cardboard boxes, pillows, furniture stuffing, pieces of paper, carpet, leaves, and even trash.
 Mice nests are not pretty like bird nests.
 They’re just balls of scrap materials.
 They will store food and give birth in their nests.

-Signs of Hidden Mice
+Signs of a Hidden Mouse Infestation

 You might not see a mouse, but you can hear them.
 House mice are also notorious for making scratching sounds noises as they move behind baseboards, drywall, and floorboards in homes.
 These sounds are caused by the pests’ nails digging into surfaces for grip.